DeveloppeurPascal/_AllProjects/README.md

 # All public DeveloppeurPascal projects in one project
-Install all of my repositories as sub folders of current folder.
+Install all of my public repositories as sub folders of current project.

 This project simplify downloading all repositories from DeveloppeurPascal GitHub account.